Overview – Chobe NP

-The Chobe is one of Africa’s magical rivers.
-The best way to explore Chobe NP is by boat.
+The Chobe is one of Africa’s magical rivers, and the best way to explore Chobe NP is by boat.
 In the late afternoon, big herds of elephant and buffalo come to drink at the river, and seeing elephants swim across it is a real treat.
-There are hippos and crocs and the birdlife is just phenomenal.
+There are plenty of hippos and crocs in the river, and the birdlife is just phenomenal.
 Predator sightings are easier on a game drive.
 Lion, leopard and wild dog are all present in good numbers.

 - Excellent wildlife viewing

 - Four of the Big Five present and easily seen (rhino is absent)

 - Game drives and boat safaris available

 - Self-drive hours are restricted from 9am to 2.30pm, the worst time for wildlife viewing

 - The river gets very busy with safari boats in the afternoon

 - Very hot in summer

 - Limited safari circuits inside the park

 Chobe offers great wildlife viewing.
 The park is renowned for big concentrations of elephant and buffalo that come to drink at the river.
 Other mammals that are usually spotted on the shore are bushbuck and puku.
 Lions often lie in ambush near the river waiting for an opportunity, but spotted hyena, leopard and cheetah are more easily seen inside the park.
 Rhino are absent.